firstcontributions/first-contributions/github-windows-intellij-tutorial.md

 <img align="right" width="300" src="assets/fork.png" alt="fork this repository" />

 Fork this repo by clicking on the fork button on the top right of this page.
-This will create of copy of this repository in your GitHub account.
+This will create a copy of this repository in your GitHub account.

 GitHub keeps track of the relationship between your repo and the one you have forked it from.
 You can think of your repo as a working copy.

-Most top-level GitHub repos (i.e. ones not forked from any other repo) have a small core team of people who can directly commit changes.
-All other contributors must fork the repo and make changes in the fork, then create a Pull Request to ask for their changes to be merged back into the top-level repo.
-If the top-level repo administrator likes the changes they will be merged and you will gain instant fame and fortune!
+Most top-level GitHub Repos (i.e. ones not forked from any other repo) have a small core team of people who can directly commit changes.
+All other contributors must fork the repo and make changes in the fork, then create a Pull Request to request to merge back their changes into the top-level repo.
+If the top-level repo administrator approves the changes they will be merged, and you will gain instant fame and fortune!
 More on how to do that later.

 ## Clone your repository